S h a r e

 But there is no risk for the consumer – since the value of the car (the asset) is being underwritten by the finance company.

-For example, if used values do come under pressure and the final guaranteed value is worth more than the car, then it’s the finance company that takes the hit.
+For example, if used values do come under pressure and the final guaranteed value is written at more than the car’s actual worth, then it’s the finance company that takes the hit.
 The consumer can return the car and buy a cheaper second hand car; or start the PCP process again.

-PCP is not a lease – although the mainstream press has been using the term indiscriminately – and the monthly payments are not lease payments.
+PCP is not a lease – although the mainstream press has been using the term indiscriminately – and the monthly payments are not lease payments as they are with PCH.

 So far so good.
 Hopefully.